-The Department of Education's Office of Civil Rights has interpreted Title IX to require schools to evaluate evidence of alleged Sexual Misconduct under a "preponderance of the evidence" standard and that is the standard adopted by Rivier University.
+The Department of Education's Office of Civil Rights has interpreted Title IX to require schools to state whether the standard of evidence to determine responsibility is the preponderance or the evidence standard or the clear and convincing evidence standard. to evaluate evidence of alleged Sexual Misconduct.
+Rivier University will continue to follow the adopted "preponderance of the evidence" standard.
 A preponderance of the evidence means that information shows it is "more likely than not" that a violation of policy occurred.
 In the context of a hearing hereunder, the responding party will be found to be responsible for the alleged Sexual Misconduct if the Hearing Board concludes that such Sexual Misconduct more likely than not occurred based upon careful review of all information presented.
 Intoxication is not, as such, a defense.
-The accused student may, however, introduce information of intoxication whenever it is relevant to the hearing but it is not a defense for the Sexual Misconduct.
+The accused student may, however, introduce information of intoxication whenever it is relevant to the live hearing, but it is not a defense for the Sexual Misconduct.